Nuitka/Nuitka/Developer_Manual.rst

 Overloading is then not at all obvious anymore.
 Now imagine having a setter and only overloading the getter.
 How to update the property easily?

-So, that's not likable about them.
+So, that's not likeable about them.
 And then we are also for clarity in these internal APIs too.
 Properties try and hide the fact that code needs to run and may do things.
 So lets not use them.